-The JPA, SanGIS's appointed officials, considered many factors when setting the fiscal-year 2020 budget and fees that will be charged for the business-type activities.
-The only major expense for FY 2020 not in FY 2019 was the contract for IT service upgrades.
+The JPA, The Agency's appointed officials, considered many factors when setting the fiscal-year 2021 budget and fees that will be charged for the business-type activities.

 CONTACTING THE AGENCY'S FINANCIAL MANAGEMENT

 This financial report will provide a general overview of SanGIS's finances for all those with an interest in the Agency's finances.
 Questions concerning any of the information provided in this report, or request for additional information, should be addressed to either of the following offices: